toc-dev/dating/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Bambi can be used as a social network to share stuff, make friends, chat and see what your friends like and buy & sell stuff from each other
+Bambi Dating is a campus social network for find friends with similar interests and hit it off

 _For more examples, please refer to the [Documentation](https://bambi.app)_